 Don’t rely on imitation though!
-As every proper good Italian food the fab taste does not come only from mixing together the right ingredients but also from the quality and freshness of the ingredients!
-Buckwheat possibly stone-milled, very fresh cabbage, proper local traditional fat butter are some of the must have ingredients you must try to source.
+As every proper good Italian food, the fab taste does not come only from mixing together the right ingredients but also from the quality and freshness of the ingredients!
+Buckwheat possibly stone-milled, very fresh cabbage, proper local traditional fat butter are some of the must-have ingredients you must try to source.

-Pizzoccheri follows the tradition of a typical traditional food from the alps including cheese, butter, potatoes, cabbage and similar … you get the idea…
+Pizzoccheri follows the tradition of typical traditional food from the alps including cheese, butter, potatoes, cabbage and similar … you get the idea…

-Ingredients: Pizzoccheri (450/500 g), potatoes (2), cabbage (possibly fresh), garlic (2 halves), butter (80g) – Bitto/Storico Ribelleor Grana Padano (40 g), Casera or other half-fat cheese (180 g)
+Ingredients: Pizzoccheri (450/500 g), potatoes (2), cabbage (possibly fresh), garlic (2 halves), butter (80g) – Bitto/Storico Ribelle or Grana Padano (40 g), Casera or other half-fat cheese (180 g)

-Optional ingredients: sage (2 leaves), 2 finely chopped Leeks
+Optional ingredients: sage (2 leaves), 2 finely chopped leeks

 - Grana Padano – unless you can source some 5/7 years old Bitto or Storico Ribelle

 - “Half-fat” cheese.
-The recommended food is Valtellina Casera but any similar cheese will do well (in Italy we call the cheese category as “latteria”).
+The recommended food is Valtellina Casera but any similar cheese will do well (in Italy we call the cheese category “latteria”).
 I browsed quickly the Cheese Stall in Winchester and I feel the Tomme de Savoie or the Stoney Cross are worth a try (I will confirm it after I will use them myself, Miky claims they are too strong like Fontina… we will update this post soon).
-Please DO NOT use fontina as the BBC Food website recommend (Fontina is far to strong for this recipe).
+Please DO NOT use fontina as the BBC Food website recommend (Fontina is far too strong for this recipe).
 I love Fontina but I would not use it for Pizzoccheri.
-In Winchester there is the amazing Cheese Stall.
+In Winchester, there is the amazing Cheese Stall.

-Like you cook pasta bring a pan of salted water to the boil (10g per liter), add the potatoes chopped in small squares, wait for 2 minutes and then the cabbage (and the optional leeks)
+Like you cook pasta bring a pan of salted water to the boil (10g per litre), add the potatoes chopped in small squares, wait for 2 minutes and then the cabbage (and the optional leeks)